FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

           location: "Samyan Mitrtown: Main Hall"
           speakers:
             - name: Konstantin Tkachuk
-              company: "Titan Network"
+              company: Titan Network
-          description:
-            "Billions of devices sit idle for over 21 hours daily; Titan Network is harnessing this untapped potential for a people-powered DePIN cloud.
-Titan’s Data Availability layer on Filecoin creates a decentralized cloud infra designed to onboard the masses in a highly accessible and scalable approach to DePIN."
+          description: Billions of devices sit idle for over 21 hours daily; Titan Network is harnessing this untapped potential for a people-powered DePIN cloud.
+Titan’s Data Availability layer on Filecoin creates a decentralized cloud infra designed to onboard the masses in a highly accessible and scalable approach to DePIN.
+        - title: How Huddle01 and Filecoin are Revolutionizing Decentralized Communication Infrastructure
+          description: Huddle01 and Filecoin show how DePIN is transforming communication with community-driven nodes and new economic models, building a faster, fairer internet for all.
+          speakers:
+            - company: Huddle01
+              name: Ayush Ranjan
+          start: 2024-11-11T17:15:00.000Z
+          end: 2024-11-11T17:30:00.000Z
+          location: "Samyan Mitrtown: Main Hall"
+        - location: "Samyan Mitrtown: Main Hall"
+          start: 2024-11-11T17:00:00.000Z
+          end: 2024-11-11T17:15:00.000Z
+          title: " Calling All Developers: What to Build on Filecoin and How to Start Today"
+          speakers:
+            - company: FIL-B
+              name: Sarah Thiam
+          description: Looking to get started building in the Filecoin network?
+Catch this rapid-fire overview of the startups and tools the Filecoin network needs built and how FIL-B is making it easy for devs to onboard and contribute to the future of Filecoin.
       date: 2024-11-11T09:00:00.000Z
 speakers:
   - name: Juan Benet